ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 To create your own {{site.data.keyword.vpc_short}},

 1. Navigate to [VPC overview](https://{DomainName}/vpc/overview) page and click on **Create a VPC**.
-2. Under **New virtual private cloud** section,
+2. Under **New virtual private cloud** section:
    a.
 Enter **vpc-pubpriv** as name for your VPC.
    b.
 Select a **Resource group**.
    c.
 Optionally, add **Tags** to organize your resources.
 3. Select **Create new default (Allow all)** as your VPC default access control list (ACL).
 Leave the settings for **Default security group** as is.
-4. Under **New subnet for VPC**,
+4. Under **New subnet for VPC**:
    a.
 As a unique name enter **vpc-pubpriv-backend-subnet**.
    b.
 Select a Location.
    c.
-Enter an IP range for the subnet in CIDR notation, i.e., **10.240.0.0/24**.
+Enter the IP range for the subnet in CIDR notation, i.e., **10.240.0.0/24**.
 Leave the **Address prefix** as it is and select the **Number of addresses** as 256.
-5. Select **Use VPC default** for your subnet access control list(ACL).
-You can configure the Inbound and outbound rules later.
+5. Select **Use VPC default** for your subnet access control list (ACL).
+You can configure the inbound and outbound rules later.
-6. Switch the Public gateway to **Attached** as attaching a public gateway will allow all attached resources to communicate with the public Internet.
+6. Switch the public gateway to **Attached** because attaching a public gateway will allow all attached resources to communicate with the public Internet.
 You can also attach the public gateway after you create the subnet.
 7. Click **Create virtual private cloud** to provision the instance.

-To confirm creation of subnet, click on **Subnets** and wait until the Status changes to **Available**.
+To confirm creation of subnet, click on **Subnets** and wait until the status changes to **Available**.
 You can create a new subnet under the **Subnets** tab.

 ## Create a backend subnet and VSI
 {: #backend-subnet-vsi}